Should I Fire My Accident Attorney? 6 Warning Signs You Need a Better Lawyer Now

 To ensure your attorney receives the notice, fax it or send it via certified mail.
 Keep a copy of the letter and confirmation of receipt.

-5. Communicate with Your New Attorney
+5. Communicate with Your New lawyer

 Provide your new lawyer with any documents related to your case.
 They will handle the transition and notify the insurance company that they are now representing you.